-The Society of Actuaries released updated mortality improvement scales in October 2017 (MP 2017) and 2016 (MP 2016).
-The Company adopted the new mortality projection scales and other key plan assumptions as part of its fourth quarter 2017 and 2016 remeasurements.
-As a result of these changes in projection scales, the Company's aggregate projected benefit obligation decreased by approximately \$20 million as of December 31, 2017 and \$37 million as of December 31, 2016.
+The Society of Actuaries released updated mortality improvement scales in October 2017.
+The Company adopted the new mortality projection scale and other key plan assumptions as part of its fourth quarter of 2017 remeasurement.
+As a result of these changes in the projection scale, the Company's aggregate projected benefit obligation decreased by approximately \$20 million as of December 31, 2017.